icopy-site/awesome/docs/awesome/awesome-hacking-locations.md

 #### Kafo

 > Great coffee shop.
-Location in the city center (https://github.com/daviddias/awesome-hacking-locations/blob/master/near main square), high quality coffee and snacks.
+Location in the city center (near main square), high quality coffee and snacks.
 It's small, but cozy place.
 They have wifi.

 Webpage: http://kafo.info/